Pasta with Tahini Sauce

 - Tahini – tahini is what makes the sauce thick and creamy without any dairy or cream.
 It also has a slight nutty flavor that pairs so well with lemon and pasta.

-- Lemon – the vibrant flavor from the lemon helps to elevate the tahini and really makes a delicious pasta dish.
+- Lemon – the vibrant flavor elevates the entire dish.

 - Pasta – use whatever your favorite pasta is for this recipe.
 You could even make it low carb by using spaghetti squash